Ray Ethridge

-Early years
+Early life

 Ethridge was born in San Diego, but moved to Texas in seventh grade.
 He returned to San Diego in 12th grade and enrolled at Crawford.
 After finishing third in the 100, second in the 200 and fourth in the 400 relay at the state championship track meet.
 As a senior, he out ran future Cleveland Browns wide receiver Patrick Rowe.

 College career

 After playing football at Pasadena City College at the urging of NFL wide receiver Anthony Miller, signed a letter of intent to attend New Mexico State but instead chose to play in the Canadian Football League.

 Professional career

 Canadian Football League

 In his lone season playing for the BC Lions in the Canadian Football League, Ethridge played in six games and caught 18 passes for 200 yards and a touchdown.
 He eventually asked for and was granted his release so that he could try out for the NFL.
 While in Canada, he beat Raghib "Rocket" Ismail in a 100-meter race.